k2mv/AdventOfCode2020/10/README.md

 **Part 1** was a breeze.

-**Part 2** was a 19 hour journey through the valley of the shadow of death.
+**Part 2** was a 19 hour journey through the wilderness.
 (I finally got a clean and simple answer, though.)

 You'll find a running journal in the scratchpad section of Day 2.